ioccc-src/winner/2011/hou/README.md

 The first example, along with the correct result appears in the source code.
 What does it mean?

-The calculator obeys the precendence rules and allows parenthesis,
+The calculator obeys the precedence rules and allows parenthesis.

 ```sh
 ./hou '1+2*3'